Bands

 The band has also enjoyed huge success on the concert platform, and is a keen champion of new music for brass.

 Craig has worked with the band on a number of occasions, most notably in 2003, directing them in London for the Golden Jubilee celebrations and procession of the Coronation Coach of Her Majesty Queen Elizabeth II.
+Recently he has also assisted the band in a development capacity, particularly in developing their youth outreach initiative, the Cory Academy

 In 2000 the band appointed Dr. Robert Childs as their Musical Director and has since enjoyed new levels of success.
 During the millennium year they won both the British Open and National Brass Band Championships, taking the British Open shield home to Wales for the first time in the contest’s 148-year history.
 They won the Open again in 2002, and also 2007.
 In 2008, Cory then won the European Championships in Stavanger, Norway, and retained the title in Ostende, Belgium the following year, and also in 2009 winning the World Championships in Kerkade, Holland.